- Fast 1 hour 24 minute charging

 It merges a barrage of images over 3-6 seconds.
 Previous Huawei phones had a similar mode, but this one is designed to be used handheld, which is an amazing feat of AI image processing.
 And it works.

-Using night mode, you can get ultra-dark shots with dynamic range and detail far in excess of any LG, Sony, Apple or HTC phone.
+Using night mode, you can get ultra-dark shots with dynamic range and detail far in excess of most of this phone's rivals.
 To really test it, we put it up against an APS-C sensor FujiFilm X-T10 on a tripod.
 It needed an exposure of around 15 seconds to shoot at ISO 200.

 The dynamic range results of the Huawei P20 Pro shot and the FujiFilm X-T10's are comparable, which is nuts.
 Of course, the FujiFilm image has radically more detail, making the Huawei image look extremely soft as soon as you zoom in a little, but it is a remarkable achievement nevertheless.

-It can handle the kind of scenes that make other phones curl up and cry.
+It can handle the kind of scenes that make other phones curl up and cry, and even gives the excellent Pixel Night Sight a run for its money.

 The Huawei P20 Pro's camera is an interesting jigsaw puzzle of technology.
 But are its actual, normal images any good?